JWardee/wp-mail-catcher/readme.txt

 = 2.1.0 =

+- New: Added support for viewing encoded non-ASCII characters in the subject line on the log table
+- New: Added resend link inside of details modal

 = 2.0.5 =

 - Fix: Improved error handling when attempting to save a log without running the migration